THE UPACK PROGRAM PACKAGE

 in.add (unit 14), optional set of additional coordinates, linked to file extra

-charges.cssr (unit 14, optional): a cssr-type file containing charges to superside the charges from the topology file (if icoul = 2).
+chadd.xyz (unit 48, optional): a file containing charges to superside the values from the topology file, and possibly also defining the additial charges on virtual atoms.

 Output files: